MENU

 The refrigerator light goes on...

-Personally, I undercook the carrots a bit because I like a bit of added texture.
+The carrots give this dish added texture.
 You can, however cook them for longer or even use something else like diced parsnips or peas.
 The variations on this are endless.

 Fisherman's Pie